shakes76/PatternAnalysis-2023/recognition/ADNI-Style-GAN2-s4696807/README.md

 # Brain Image Generation
-My model will attempt to produce accurate looking brain images using the OASIS brain dataset
+My model will attempt to produce accurate looking brain images using the ADNI brain dataset

 ## Project Structure